Leslie Bibb

 Leslie Louise Bibb (born November 17, 1973) is an American actress and model.
 She first received wider attention for playing Brooke McQueen on the WB teen series Popular (1999–2001).
 Bibb later portrayed journalist Christine Everhart in Marvel Cinematic Universe projects, including Iron Man (2008) and Iron Man 2 (2010).
 Her television work in the 2020s includes Grace Sampson on Netflix's Jupiter's Legacy (2021), Dinah Donahue on Apple TV's Palm Royale (2024), and Kate in season three of HBO’s The White Lotus (2025).
+For her performance as Monica in the dark comedy drama series Hacks (2026), she received her first Primetime Emmy Award nomination for Outstanding Guest Actress in a Comedy Series.

 Early life

 Bibb was born in Bismarck, North Dakota, and raised in Lovingston, Virginia.
-Her father died three years after she was born.
-Bibb subsequently moved to Richmond, Virginia, with her mother and three older sisters, where she attended the all-girls Catholic private school Saint Gertrude High School.
+Her father died when she was 3 years old.
+Bibb subsequently moved to Richmond, Virginia with her mother and three older sisters, where she attended the all-girls Catholic private school Saint Gertrude High School.

+She attended the University of Virginia for one semester, before leaving for New York once she discovered she wanted to pursue acting.
+She then attended a 2-year acting program at William Esper Studio.

 Career

 Modeling

 In 1990, when Bibb was 16, The Oprah Winfrey Show and the Elite Agency held a nationwide modeling search.
 The celebrity judges – John Casablancas, Naomi Campbell, Linda Evangelista, and Iman – chose Bibb as the winner.

-After finishing her junior year, Bibb flew to New York City to sign a contract with Elite Agency and modeled over that summer and went on a trip to Japan.
-Bibb returned to the United States for her senior year and graduated in 1991.

-Bibb has appeared on the cover of several magazines, including CosmoGirl, 944, Seventeen, Gear, Paper, L'Officiel, Teen, FHM, Stuff, YM and Fit.
-She was featured on the 2001 FHM calendar and on the Maxim Uncut 2001 15-Month calendar.
-In 2008, Bibb appeared in a television commercial for Almay Pure Blends.